-Eun-Sook Kim, M. F. A
+Eun-Sook Kim, M. F. A.

-Currently, Kim is a member of the National Council for for Educators of Ceramic Art (NCECA), Tennessee Association of Craft Artists (TACA), Foothill Craft Guild, and Art Market Gallery.
+Her work has been featured in various juried shows throughout the U.S. and in Japan and Korea, and she has held solo exhibitions locally in Ewing Gallery, The Art Market Gallery, Oak Ridge Art Center, and the American Museum of Science and Energy.
+She founded and directed both the Corner Gallery and the Upstairs Gallery in Oak Ridge for many years.
+Currently, Kim is a member of the National Council for Educators of Ceramic Art, the Tennessee Association of Craft Artists (TACA), Foothills Craft Guild and the Art Market Gallery.
 She has extensive experience leading workshops, lectures, and teaching.
-Her work has appeared in various magazines published globally.
+Her work has appeared in various ceramics magazines published globally.